 Student academic and/or behavioral concerns are addressed through a four-tiered process that systematically develops and delivers instructional and behavioral interventions.
-This process is known interchangeably as the Tier process or Response to Intervention (RTI).
+This process is known interchangeably as the Tier process or Multi-Tiered System of Supports (MTSS) formerly known as Response to Intervention (RTI).
 The essential components of the process include the following: